 When uploading, how long can a single file be?

-To be uploaded successfully onto SoundCloud, your track cannot be longer than 6 hours and 45 minutes.
+To be uploaded successfully onto SoundCloud, your track cannot be longer than 24 hours.